Skip to content

 Sam Crane

-Samantha Crane, J.D. joined the IACC as a public member in 2015.
-Ms. Sam Crane is a self-advocate and the Legal Director at Quality Trust for Individuals with Disabilities.
-A graduate of Harvard Law School, Ms. Crane previously was legal director at the Autistic Self Advocacy Network.
+Ms. Samantha Crane, joined the IACC as a public member in 2015.
+Ms. Crane is a self-advocate and independent consultant who currently serves on the Board at the Autistic Self Advocacy Network (ASAN).
+Ms. Crane previously served as legal director at Quality Trust for Individuals with Disabilities and ASAN.
 She also served as staff attorney at the Bazelon Center of Mental Health Law, focusing on enforcing the right to community integration as established by the Supreme Court in Olmstead v.
 L.C., and as an associate at the litigation firm Quinn Emanuel Urquhart, & Sullivan, L.L.P., where she focused on patent and securities litigation.
 From 2009 to 2010, Ms. Crane served as law clerk to the Honorable Judge William H. Yohn at the U.S. District Court for the Eastern District of Pennsylvania.
+Ms. Crane is a graduate of Harvard Law School.

 Aisha Dickerson, Ph.D.